MatejMagat305/Vlink2Vdlopen/README.md

 }
 ...
 }$else {
 	fn C.some_fn1(params1) ret1
 	type some_fn1 = C.some_fn1
 ...
 }

 ```
-paths of dlopen you have to put manualy because tool can not know it ..., and bugs you have to solve ... for concrete library ...
+paths of dlopen you have to put manualy because tool can not know it ..., and bugs you have to solve ... for concrete library ..., there is dl_open2 too, but this is only example of bad fokus ...